PollBuddy/PollBuddy/PollBuddy-Server/backend/techList.md

 ## morgan
-This is a logger package (controls the recording of what happens in when a program runs) NPM link: https://www.npmjs.com/package/morgan
+-logger package (controls the recording of what happens in when a program runs) NPM link: https://www.npmjs.com/package/morgan

 ### MongoDB
-This is the database that PollBuddy uses to store our information
+-The database that PollBuddy uses to store our information

-- At the top of the information hierarchy there are collections, e.g. "users"
+-At the top of the information hierarchy there are collections, e.g. "users"

-- Every collection contains .JSON files wtih unique IDs to their collection (these are usually strings of characters and numbers)
+-Every collection contains .JSON files wtih unique IDs to their collection
+    (these are usually strings of characters and numbers)

-- Every ID can then have data types linked to them
+-Every ID can then have data types linked to them

     these can be called a lot of things, and every ID in a collection will have the same data types in their .JSON files

     so refer to the routes page to see the types of data each collection holds e.g. a user could have the data type "classes" that contains the name of their classes

     Example to get the list of classes that user "123" has in an array: mongoConnection.getDB().collection("users").find({ "_id": "123" }, {"_id": 0, "classes": 1})
             .getDB() calls the database
             .collection("users") calls the collection containing all .JSON files for users .find({ "_id": "123" }, finds the .JSON file with id "123" {"_id": 0, "classes": 1})  and returns the classes data type, while excluding the id type (mongodb automatically returns the id unless it is excluded)

     Please note "classes" is not actually a supported data type in "users", it is just an example for this readme